platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 kind: ContentConfiguration
 metadata:
   name: acme.provider.io
-   # The following labels / annotations (/content-for, /metadata) are mutually exclusive, if both are set the ProviderMetadata will be used via the APIExport.
+  # The following labels / annotations (/content-for, /metadata) are mutually exclusive.
+  # If both are set, the ProviderMetadata will be used via the APIExport.
   # The following label would be set to relate the ContentConfiguration to an APIExport.
   labels:
-    ui.platform-mesh.ui/entity: account # this is the matching ui entity e.g. if a UI should be visible on the global or account level.
+    ui.platform-mesh.ui/entity: account # this is the matching UI entity, e.g., if a UI should be visible on the global or account level.
     # ui.platform-mesh.io/content-for: "acme.example.corp"
-  # The following annotaton would be set to relate the ContentConfiguration to an ProviderMetadata
+  # The following annotation would be set to relate the ContentConfiguration to a ProviderMetadata
   # annotations:
     # ui.platform-mesh.io/metadata: "acme.example.corp"
 spec: